With the new regulation Australian banks will need to open up their customer data

 But too often internal threats are neglected.

-Banks and tech must realise the cybersecurity risk associated with employees.
+Banks and tech must realize the cybersecurity risk associated with employees.

 Both human error and malicious intent could lead to damaging data loss/theft, whether through phishing scams, malicious actors, or even just excessive access privileges.